Thomas' Eddy Restoration Project

 Public Engagement Timeline

 Snohomish County and consultants met with local stakeholders in spring 2021 to gather input on the restoration project design.
 The project team is incorporating ideas and concerns from this engagement as they develop initial design elements and conduct hydraulic modeling of the site.
-Results of this effort will be made available for public review and comment through additional meetings with stakeholders and a public comment period in the spring and early summer of 2022.
+Results of these efforts will continue to be made available for public review and comment through additional meetings with stakeholders, including a public comment period in the spring and summer of 2022, and future opportunities.

 Opportunities to Get Involved